Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 If you’re thinking that sound’s crazy-selfish, you could not be more wrong.

 I need you to fast forward 25 or more years.
 Imagine you are retired.
 And because you didn’t save enough during your kid’s college years you are having a hard time covering your living expenses.
 So your now very-adult kid will need to step in and help.
 That’s going to be a financial burden on your kids at a time when they are likely raising their own family.

 Prioritizing saving for retirement over paying or borrowing for college is the best move for your entire family.
-You can check how you’re doing on the path to the Ultimate Retirement (and how to get there if you’re not) by getting your free personalized Financial Action Plan.

 Student federal loans are a much better deal than federal college loans for parents (called Parent PLUS loans.)
 Students pay a lower interest rate, and the borrowing limits for federal loans serve as important guardrails to keep students from emerging from school with too much debt.
 As long as your family completes the FAFSA (Free Application for Federal Student Aid) form, every student is eligible for federal loans.